COSC3020/quicksort-NolanBerg/README.md

 basic testing code that uses [jsverify](https://jsverify.github.io/) in `code.test.js`.

-Hint: To make qicksort iterative, think about the part of the array each recursive call considers.
+Hint: To make quicksort iterative, think about the part of the array each recursive call considers.

 RESOURCES USED: Originally coded in python and used ai to convert to js where function takes in array and sorts using quicksort.
 Below is python code I made to sort array: